Facebook’s Portal adds Instant Games and custom video call camera control

 You will also be able to call people based on the relationship you have indicated in the Facebook app, so you can say “call mom,” for example.

 Though a number of features were added today, the device is still limited in its ability to serve up the thing Facebook built its empire upon: content from your friends.
-When you aren’t making video calls or playing music, Portal shares photos that you or your friends are tagged in on Facebook, but it does not share content from other popular Facebook apps, like Instagram or from things like Facebook Stories that have hundreds of millions of users.
+When you aren’t making video calls or playing music, Portal shares photos that you or your friends are tagged in on Facebook, but it does not share content from other popular Facebook apps, like Instagram or Facebook Stories.

-Experiences people can having during calls are also changing: Holiday-themed augmented reality camera effects are now available, and new content is being added for Storytime, a feature that places you at the center of an AR story.
+Experiences people can have during calls are also changing: Holiday-themed augmented reality camera effects are now available, and new content is being added for Storytime, a feature that places you at the center of an AR story.

 In addition to Portal and Portal+, Facebook is reportedly planning to release a video camera and streaming video device in spring 2019.
 They will likely compete with Amazon’s Fire TV stick and Google’s Chromecast, which can be controlled with Alexa and Google Assistant through Amazon’s line of Echo speakers and Google’s line of Home speakers, respectively.